kitchens

 WHAT IT WAS LIKE TO BE A LINE COOK IN THE 60’S AND 70’S – PART II

 Frenchie – The Statler Hilton butcher – 1970 Don the banquet chef had his full crew in place by 10 a.m. – the work in front of them was daunting.
-With 12 events scheduled for the day culminating in the evening banquet for 1,200 there would be no time to waste.
-Fortunately, much of the… Continue reading
+With 12 events scheduled for the day culminating in the… Continue reading